 Dustin started with OMB in December 2012 as a Budget Analyst and is now serving as the Strategic Business Coordinator.
 His career in government began with the State of Tennessee in the Department of Economic and Community Development where he reviewed and evaluated 159 grant applications for the State of Tennessee's Community Development Block Grant Program and provided oversight and compliance for 59 awarded grants totaling $29,500,000.
 Dustin transferred to the Department of Environment and Conservation, where he administered $5,699,480 in regard to the Waste Tire Recycling Grant Program.
 During his first two years with OMB, some of the departments Dustin has worked with on their budgets include Codes, Planning, Public Works, and Water.

 Dustin's educational background includes a Doctorate of Public Administration from Valdosta State University and a Bachelor of Arts in English from Berea College.

 Alicia started with OMB in November 2012 as a Budget Analyst.
 Her career began at State Trial Courts, where she worked on the $7.5 million dollar Community Corrections grant along with other administrative duties such as payroll, human resources, accounts payable and receivable and Jury Coordination assistance.
 While working in the department, she earned a Bachelors in Business and Management degree from the University of Phoenix.
 She was then promoted to the Health Department as a Finance Officer to manage the $7.5 million dollar Communities Putting Prevention to Work (CPPW) and $5 million dollar Fatherhood New Life grants.
-She is expected to graduate with an MBA from the University of Tennessee at Chattanooga in 2016 and has earned a Certified Municipal Finance Officer certification.
+Alicia served on the Special Olympics Tennessee Young Professionals Advisory Board from 2012 to 2013.
+In 2014, she earned a Certified Municipal Finance Officer certification.
 She has been actively involved with the Metro Employees Consolidated Charities Campaign since 2007.